nickbrandt/GitLab/doc/api/vulnerabilities.md

 Every API call to vulnerabilities must be [authenticated](README.md#authentication).

-Vulnerabilities are project-bound entities.
-If a user is not a member of a project to which vulnerability belongs and the project is private, a request on that project will result in a `404` status code.
+Vulnerability permissions inherit permissions from their project.
+If a project is private, and a user isn't a member of the project to which the vulnerability belongs, requests to that project will return a `404 Not Found` status code.

 ## Single vulnerability